 Employers must be aware of various lawful requirements in Maine when conducting background checks before hiring.

 Substance Testing Law

-Employers who want to conduct drug tests prior to hiring must first create an appropriate drug test policy and send the policy for approval to Maine Department of Labor for approval to ensure compliance with Maine's Substance Testing Law.
+Employers who want to conduct drug tests before hiring must first create an appropriate drug test policy and send the policy to the Maine Department of Labor for approval to ensure compliance with Maine's Substance Testing Law.
 Then, they must inform applicants and employees that they are planning to establish an initiative.

 Use of Marijuana Act Use of Marijuana Act

 It is important to note that the Maine Medical Use of Marijuana Act covers how employers employ pre-employment drug tests to hire.
-Under the provisions of 22 MRSA 2430-C(3), employers are not able to refuse applicants for employment.
-2430-C(3) employers can not deny applicants employment due to the applicant's situation as medical marijuana users unless hiring an applicant could put the employer in breach of federal law or the employer loses Federal funds, or contracts with federal agencies.
+Under the provisions of 22 MRSA 2430-C(3), employers cannot refuse applicants for employment.
+In addition, 2430-C(3) employers can not deny applicants employment due to the applicant's situation as medical marijuana users unless hiring an applicant could put the employer in breach of federal law or the employer loses Federal funds or contracts with federal agencies.

 In general, employers may conduct pre-employment drug screens, including for marijuana.
-In the Medical Marijuana Act doesn't prohibit employers from conducting a marijuana test or restricting it within the workplace, as long as they have obtained permission by the Maine Department of Labor for its drug testing policy.
+The Medical Marijuana Act doesn't prohibit employers from conducting a marijuana test or restricting it within the workplace, as long as they have obtained permission from the Maine Department of Labor for its drug testing policy.